Leberwurscht/HHGmax/doc/source/reference/dipole_response.rst

 ~~~~~~~~~~~

 The module ``dipole_response.m`` calculates the Fourier-transformed
-dipole response on a given space grid, using the Lewenstein model as
+dipole response on a given spatial grid, using the Lewenstein model as
 implemented in ``lewenstein.cpp``.
 Calculating the dipole responses is
 what takes most of the time when running the program, therefore an
 intelligent on-disk cache is implemented so that already computed dipole